 The 2010 National Distracted Driving Summit began this past Tuesday, September 21.
 This week (September 19-25) is Child Passenger Safety Week.
 Just prior to the Distracted Driving Summit, U.S. Transportation Secretary Ray LaHood announced that distracted driving-related crashes claimed 5,474 lives and led to 448,000 traffic injuries across the U.S. in 2009.

 Certain statistics from the Bureau of Labor Statistics (B.L.S.) of the U.S. Department of Labor preliminary results of its 2009 National Census of Fatal Occupational Injuries warrant more attention than in our last blog post.
-The study contains specific tables analyzing fatal falls by the type of falls, fatal work injuries in the private construction industry by the type of … Read the rest
+The study contains specific tables analyzing fatal falls by the type of falls, fatal work injuries in the private construction industry by the type of work being performed, and the demographic relationship between workers and fatalities.

 We’ve returned from Japan and notice other differences concerning safety besides the seat belt requirement in motor buses.

 For one thing, at every construction site there was one and sometimes two men in official looking outfits that somewhat resembled police uniforms, wearing helmets, standing on the street or on the sidewalk to direct vehicular and pedestrian traffic.
-They were there … Read the rest
+They were there even if nothing going on inside the work-site appeared to be effecting the street or sidewalk.
+Although I’ve noticed workers on 0ccasion positioned at an entrance to a construction site, they only seem present when something directly affecting the adjacent … Read the rest

 Last week we posted a blog concerning the NYC Pedestrian Safety Study conducted by the New York City Department of Transportation.
 Based on the study’s findings, the DOT has made several action plan recommendations to continue to drive down pedestrian traffic fatalities and ensure New York City truly has world class streets that are safe for everyone.